bsmg/beat-saber-community-wiki/mapping/basic-audio.md

 2. Go to Effects menu -> Compressor
 3. As a starting point, copy the settings below and click OK.
 Make sure that Compress based on Peaks is checked.
 ![Understanding compression](https://i.imgur.com/avQlouA.png)

 Here’s a before (top) and after (bottom) Compressor comparison:
 ![Before and after compression](https://i.imgur.com/M6A60eV.png)

+Check the song again and listen for any unnatural distortions, such as volume cut outs after loud peaks.
+If so, undo (`Ctrl-Z`), tweak the `Threshold` setting and apply again.
+If you want to know more about the settings check the [Advanced Audio Editing: Compressor](/mapping/advanced-audio#compressor) page.

 ### Limiter
 The compressor reduces many of the unnecessary peaks and makes the more important sounds louder.
 However, we still haven’t reached the right RMS volume for the song.
 To achieve this we will remove more of the headroom using the Limiter effect: